My Royal Nemesis Korean Explained — Joseon Villainess, Chaebol Power, and K-Drama Fate (Updated May 2026)

 🎬 What Netflix Says About My Royal Nemesis

 On Netflix, My Royal Nemesis is listed as a 2026 Korean romantic comedy series.
-The official description centers on a Joseon-era villain who wakes up in modern-day Seoul and meets a ruthless chaebol heir who may help her rewrite her fate.
+The official description centers on a Joseon-era villain doomed to die who opens her eyes in modern-day Seoul, where a ruthless chaebol heir may be her last chance to rewrite her fate.
 Netflix lists Lim Ji-yeon, Heo Nam-jun, and Jang Seung-jo among the starring cast, with Han Tae-sub, Kim Hyun-woo, and Kang Hyun-joo credited as creators.

 The official Netflix page identifies the title, genre, cast, creators, and synopsis.
 Netflix Tudum describes the series as a fantasy rom-com and notes that the limited series is made up of 14 episodes with two new episodes streaming weekly from May 8.